 In Elizabethtown, Orlando Bloom’s character takes a cross-country road trip that leads him to a variety of historic and beautiful places, including some local Oklahoma gems.
-You’ll catch a glimpse of the Cherokee Trading Post & Boot Outlet in Clinton before he visits the Survivor Tree at the Oklahoma City National Memorial & Museum, which Kirsten Dunst’s character claims is her “favorite tree in the world.”
+You’ll catch a glimpse of the Cherokee Trading Post & Travel Mart in Calumet before he visits the Survivor Tree at the Oklahoma City National Memorial & Museum, which Kirsten Dunst’s character claims is her “favorite tree in the world.”

 Rain Man – 1988

 Best Picture winner Rain Man was filmed in a number of places around the state including El Reno and Guthrie.
 In the movie, Dustin Hoffman and Tom Cruise embark on a road trip and wind up at the Big 8 Motel.
 The location for the pivotal scene was actually in El Reno, even though the motel’s glowing neon sign reads “Amarillo’s Finest.”